sensu/sensu-docs/content/sensu-go/5.16/reference/assets.md

     └── hello-world.sh
 {{< /highlight >}}

-Next, we'll ensure that the script is marked as executable:
+Next, make sure that the script is marked as executable:

 {{< highlight bash >}}
 $ chmod +x bin/hello-world.sh
 mode of 'hello-world.sh' changed from 0644 (rw-r--r--) to 0755 (rwxr-xr-x)
 {{< /highlight >}}

-Now that the script is in the directory, let's move on to the next step: packaging the `sensu-go-hello-world` directory as an asset tarball.
+Now that the script is in the directory, move on to the next step: packaging the `sensu-go-hello-world` directory as an asset tarball.

-#### Packaging the asset
+#### Package the asset

-Assets are archives, so the first step in packaging the asset is to create a tar.gz archive of our project.
-This assumes we're in the directory we want to tar up:
+Assets are archives, so the first step in packaging the asset is to create a tar.gz archive of your project.
+This assumes you're in the directory you want to tar up:

 {{< highlight bash >}}
 $ cd ..